Practice Policies

 Access to Patient Information

 Data is handled with complete discretion and in accordance with the new GDPR rules.
 Details of how we handle data can be found here for adults and here for children.
-Information is only passed to authorised 3rd parties and with patient's informed consent, where necessary in writing.
-You will also be asked for a Password for security purposes.
+Information is only passed to authorised third parties and with patients' informed consent, where necessary in writing.
+You will also be asked for a password for security purposes.

 Complaints